Adobe Lightroom is a great piece of software for cataloguing and editing your images.

 More cloud storage space is available.
 You can get 2 TB, 5 TB, or 10 TB of storage.
 Prices are $9.99/month per terabyte.

 Adobe also offers a Photoshop-only plan that comes with 100GB of cloud storage.
-As of 2019, this plan also comes with the Photoshop iPad app.
+This plan also comes with the Photoshop iPad app.

 The Lightroom plan is the simplest, but it is not the best plan for most photographers.
 It limits you to using the cloud-based version of Lightroom, and you won’t be able to use Photoshop.